 Durango BMX Track - 360 S. Camino Del Rio.
 Located on the south end of Durango, The track is free to use when races or clinics are not occurring.
 The track may be closed prior to races or when the track is wet.

-City Parks- Durango is filled with a variety of parks and open spaces to explore.
-The largest facility is Santa Rita Park located on the south side of town at 149 S. Camino Del Rio.
-Santa Rita Park includes basketball courts, playground, open grass area. picnic shelters, restrooms and more.
+City Parks- Durango has various parks and open spaces to explore.
+The largest facility is Santa Rita Park, located on the south side of town at 149 S. Camino Del Rio.
+Santa Rita Park includes basketball courts, a playground, and an open grass area: picnic shelters, restrooms, and more.
 Santa Rita Park is located along the Animas River and is accessible by the Animas River Trail.
-Another popular park for families is Fassbinder Park located in the North Main District at 140 W. Park Ave.
-This park features a beautiful playground, restrooms, picnic tables, and grass area.
+Another popular family park is Fassbinder Park, located in the North Main District at 140 W. Park Ave.
+This park features a beautiful playground, restrooms, picnic tables, and a grass area.
 It is filled with beautiful trees that provide great shade in the summer.
-Another great park to visit is the Commnity Recreation Center Park located at 2700 Main Avenue.
-The park area outside the Recreation Center includes a large amphitheater, large grassy area, and a large playground area that is shaded in the summer.
+Another great park is the Community Recreation Center Park at 2700 Main Avenue.
+The park area outside the Recreation Center includes a large amphitheater, a large grassy area, and a large playground area shaded in the summer.
 Restrooms and water fountains are accessible inside the Recreation Center during normal business hours.
 Last but not least is Buckley Park, located in Historic Main Avenue.
 This beautiful park provides plenty of open space for many activities.
-This is a great spot to bring a picnic lunch or just let the kids run.
+This is a great spot to bring a picnic lunch or let the kids run.
 This is also a very popular spot for sledding in the winter when the conditions allow it.
 Buckley Park is filled with multiple events throughout the summer.
 On Thursday evenings starting in late June, the park is filled with music with the Concert Hall@ the Park free summer concert series.
 This is a fun community event for the whole family.
-There are many other great events that also take place though out the year at the park, so make sure to check the events calendar for more information.
+Many other great events also occur throughout the year at the park, so check the events calendar for more information.

 Museums & Educational Activities

 Durango & Silverton Narrow Gauge Railroad & Railroad Museum - 479 Main Avenue.
 Take a ride on the Durango & Silverton Narrow Gauge Railroad.
 This is an unforgettable experience to ride a coal-fired, steam-powered narrow-gauge train.
-It's an amazing experience that your family will continue to talk about years to come.
+It's a fantastic experience that your family will continue to talk about for years to come.
 Book your trip at durangotrain.com.
 Explore the Durango Silverton Railroad Museum.
 Admission is free!
 The museum has an interactive train model, authentic train cars for kids to explore, plus many interesting historical railroad artifacts.
 Open 7 days a week.
-Also ask about the new D&SNG Railroad Yard Tours.
+Also, ask about the new D&SNG Railroad Yard Tours.
 1-hour tour of in-depth history & Tour.

-Animas Museum- Located in the North Main District, they offer a variety of exhibits and program for all ages.
-The museum is housed in the former Animas City school building, and features an authentic restored classroom from the early 1800s.
-Located at 3065 West 2nd Avenue. (click here for a map) Hours: Tuesday & Thursday, Saturday 10-4pm and Wednesday & Friday 1pm- 4pm.
+Animas Museum- Located in the North Main District, this museum offers a variety of exhibits and programs for all ages.
+It is housed in the former Animas City school building and features an authentic restored classroom from the early 1800s.
+The museum is located at 3065 West 2nd Avenue.
+(Click here for a map.)
+Hours are Tuesday and Thursday, Saturday 10-4 p.m., and Wednesday and Friday 1 p.m.- 4 p.m.
 Call (970) 259-2402 for more information.

 Adventure Activities

 Rafting on the Animas River - Enjoy some adventures down the Animas River with one of our local guide companies.
 River Rafting, and tubing is a great way to cool down in the summer months.
 Check out these guide companies for reservations or for equipment rental.
-Mountain Waters Rafting 303 W. College Drive (by Albertsons), Mild to Wild Rafting & Jeep Tours 50 Animas View Drive and Colorado Outback Adventures - 555 Main Avenue, 970-903-1923.
-Ski Barn provides daily rentals of both inflatable kayaks and tubes.
-They offer two convenient locations: 3533 Main Avenue or 1316 Main Avenue #10
+Mountain Waters Rafting 303 W. College Drive (by Albertsons), and Mild to Wild Rafting & Jeep Tours 50 Animas View Drive.
+Ski Barn provides daily rentals of both inflatable kayaks and tubes at1316 Main Avenue #10

-Paddle Board on our local Lakes!- Enjoy a full day in the sun at one of our local lakes paddle boarding.
-Durango area has an abundance of lakes in the area including Lake Nighthorse, Haviland Lake, and the Animas River.
-These are just a few of many options for paddle boarding in our local area.
-Check out Roll E-bike & Paddle Board and Ski Barn for paddle board rentals,
+Paddle Board on our local Lakes!- Enjoy a full day in the sun at one of our local lakes, paddle boarding.
+The Durango area has an abundance of lakes, including Lake Nighthorse, Haviland Lake, and the Animas River.
+These are just a few options for paddle boarding in our local area.
+Check out Roll E-bike & Paddle Board and Ski Barn for paddleboard rentals.

-Purgatory Resort - For a full day of fun check out Purgatory Resort for summer activities.
-They offer seven different activities including the exciting inferno Mountain Coaster, Alpine slide, and Bike Park.
-Additional activities include the scenic chairlift ride, treasure panning, paddle boards & boats, Kids off-road track and more.
-Open daily for the summer 2024 season starting June 15 to August 18.
-Open Friday-Sundays August 23-October 6.
-(Plus, Labor Day, September 2.)
+Purgatory Resort - For a full day of fun, check out Purgatory Resort for summer activities.
+They offer seven activities, including the exciting Inferno Mountain Coaster, Alpine Slide, and more.
+Additional activities include the scenic chairlift ride, treasure panning, paddle boards & boats, Kids' off-road track, and more.
+Open daily for the summer 2025 season starting June 14 to August 17.
+Open Friday-Sundays, August 22- October 5.
+(Plus, Labor Day, Monday, September 1.)
 All tickets need to be purchased online.

-Fishing- There are many fantastic rivers, lakes, and streams in the area to cast your rod including the Animas River that runs directly through the City of Durango.
-Anglers will enjoy the many options for fishing at our local lakes that include Lake Nighthorse, Haviland Lake and Pastorius Reservoir.
-The Animas River is home to Rainbow and Brown Trout as well as Cutthroat and Brook Trout that can be found in the upper reaches of the river.
-Durango offers several fly-fishing guiding options including The San Juan Angler and Duranglers Flies and Supplies.
-For chartered fishing excursions on Lake Nighthorse visit Go Fish Durango.
-They offer customized trips that include day cruises and fishing excursions.
+Fishing- The area has many fantastic rivers, lakes, and streams to cast your rod, including the Animas River that runs directly through the City of Durango.
+Anglers will enjoy the many options for fishing at our local lakes, including Lake Nighthorse, Haviland Lake, and Pastorius Reservoir.
+The Animas River is home to Rainbow and Brown Trout as well as Cutthroat and Brook Trout, which can be found in the river's upper reaches.
+Durango offers several fly-fishing guiding options, including The San Juan Angler and Duranglers Flies and Supplies.

 Hands-On Activities

-Create some art Sun Sapphires - 640 Main Avenue suite 201. (upstairs) Create some art at Sun Sapphires Glass Studio.
-This is a great activity for the whole family.
-They will teach you how to create your own beautiful glass piece or gifts.
+Create some art at Sun Sapphires - 640 Main Avenue suite 201. (upstairs) Create some art at Sun Sapphires Glass Studio.
+This is an excellent activity for the whole family.
+They will teach you how to create beautiful glass pieces or gifts.
 No experience necessary.
-Sun Sapphires is open 11 am – 5 pm Tuesday - Saturday and Sunday 12 pm – 5 pm.
-Walk-ins welcome for fused glass only but space may not always be guaranteed.
+Offering fused glass sessions every day except Monday.
+Each session is 2 hours long and the instruction is included.
+Session times are Tuesday- Saturday, anytime between 11 am and 3 pm, and Sunday sessions begin at 12:30 pm.
+Walk-ins welcome for fused glass only, but space may not always be guaranteed.
 Appointments are necessary for classes due to limited seating available.
 Call for availability (970) 259-2229.

 Events